Head of Asia-Pacific Unit

 John is a specialist on security sector reform and manager of foreign aid projects with more than 25 years of experience.
 He has worked as a parliamentary and judicial sector capacity building expert and legal educator, with extensive experience in Central Asia, the Balkans, Ukraine and the Caucasus region.
 He has led technical teams of varying experience and background on large-scale Rule of Law programmes, namely in Turkmenistan, Kosovo, Kyrgyzstan, Armenia and Kazakhstan.
 He led two large-scale parliamentary strengthening programmes for USAID in Kyrgyzstan and Kosovo, and worked to introduce legal reforms as a team leader for more than three years in both Kazakhstan and Armenia.

 John has a strong understanding of the politics and economics of developing countries, having completed a Ph.D. on international politics and economics at Johns Hopkins University’s School for Advanced International Studies (1987), as well as a Juris Doctorate in Law at the College of William and Mary Marshall-Wythe School of Law (1994).
 John Davidson is a graduate of Yale University, where he studied history and social sciences.

-Melissa Silverstein is an Administrative Assistant in the Asia-Pacific Unit at the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
+Melissa Silverstein is an Administrative Assistant in the Asia-Pacific Unit and the Policy and Research Division at the Geneva Centre for the Democratic Control of Armed Forces (DCAF).
 She provides administrative assistance to the Unit, including general administration, finance, communication and publication support.

 Prior to joining DCAF, she has held various positions in the capacity of administrative assistant in the private sector (bank, hotel, medical practice, law firm).
 Melissa is bilingual in English and French.